This website is for those wishing to share technical information about MW/AM mast locations. Photos of masts are not our main concern.

-We are particularly interested in receiving posts from DXers who come across new sites of masts or studios obtained from documents or Google Earth exploration.
+We are particularly interested in receiving posts from DXers who come across new sites of masts obtained from documents or Google Earth exploration.

 Please share photos which you have a legal right to use on this website perhaps from visits to MW transmitter sites.
 You will be given full credit.
 We would welcome shots of transmitters just as much as masts.
 Locked for access only by sign-in are photos, spreadsheets, and documents.